airbytehq/terraform-provider-airbyte/docs/resources/source_orb.md

 Required:

 - `api_key` (String) Orb API Key, issued from the Orb admin console.
-- `source_type` (String) must be one of ["orb"]
 - `start_date` (String) UTC date and time in the format 2022-03-01T00:00:00Z.
 Any data with created_at before this data will not be synced.
 For Subscription Usage, this becomes the `timeframe_start` API parameter.

 Optional:

-- `lookback_window_days` (Number) When set to N, the connector will always refresh resources created within the past N days.
+- `lookback_window_days` (Number) Default: 0
+When set to N, the connector will always refresh resources created within the past N days.
 By default, updated objects that are not newly created are not incrementally synced.
 - `numeric_event_properties_keys` (List of String) Property key names to extract from all events, in order to enrich ledger entries corresponding to an event deduction.
 - `plan_id` (String) Orb Plan ID to filter subscriptions that should have usage fetched.
 - `string_event_properties_keys` (List of String) Property key names to extract from all events, in order to enrich ledger entries corresponding to an event deduction.